Why You Might Be Making More Progress Than You Think

 Big or small, progress is worth celebrating.
 Maybe it’s checking off your “Big 3” for the week.
 Maybe it’s just showing up consistently for what matters.
 Give yourself credit.Reframe What’s Left

 I have to remind myself often - the unfinished list doesn’t mean failure.
-It’s a sign that you’re pursuing something big enough to demand prioritization.
+It’s a sign that you’re pursuing something big enough to demand prioritisation.
 That’s not a flaw; it’s a feature of a purposeful life.

 Are You Making More Progress Than You Think?